nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 ## Windows 7 & Windows 10

-To install ION 4.1.2 or early on Windows, please download the Windows installer from the Source Forge [archive.](https://sourceforge.net/projects/ion-dtn/).
+To install ION 4.1.2 or earlier on Windows, please download the Windows installer from the Source Forge [archive](https://sourceforge.net/projects/ion-dtn/).

 For ION 4.1.3, no Windows installer will be provided.
-For Windows 7, the installation instruction can be found [here](../../Windows7-Build.pdf).
+For more information about installation instructions on Windows 7, see [Windows7-Build.pdf](../../Windows7-Build.pdf)

-For ION 4.1.3s, a prototype automake build system is made available for experimentation.
-The installation instruction is [here](./Windows10-Installation.md).
+For ION 4.1.3s, a [Windows 10 prototype](./Windows10-Installation.md) automake build system is made available for experimentation.

 ## Running ION